shivatk/UploadBlob/README.md

-# UploadBlob
+t# UploadBlob

 For the AirWatch API

-The UploadBlob API is leveraged to upload applications and packages into the AirWatch database.
+The UploadBlob API - To upload applications and packages into the AirWatch database.